The Gauge Picture of Quantum Dynamics: Conclusion

-There are several intriguing future directions.
-(1)~It is not clear how to describe quantum channels or the Lindblad master equation in the gauge picture.
+Other intriguing future directions include: (1)~It is not clear how to describe quantum channels or the Lindblad master equation in the gauge picture.
 The obstruction is that we used a unitary operator ($\widetilde{U}_I$) to cancel out distant unitary dynamics in order to achieve locality; but unitary operators can not cancel out the non-unitary dynamics of quantum channels or the Lindbladian.
-(2)~In another work \cite{gaugeNetworks}, we show that truncating $\ket{\psi_I}$ and $U_{IJ}$ to smaller Hilbert spaces yields a new kind of tensor network ansatz \cite{OrusTNlong} with promising applications for simulating quantum mechanics.
-(3)~Is there utility to studying gauge picture connections with non-trivial curvature or holonomy?
-(4)~Does the gauge picture have useful applications for understanding exotic dynamical many-body phenomena, such as out-of-time-ordered correlation functions \cite{SwingleOTOC,OTOCRev}, many body localization \cite{MBL1,MBL2}, or the speed of information propagation \cite{LiebRobinsonRev,LiebRobinsonButterfly,TighteningLiebRobinson}?
+(2)~Does the gauge picture have useful applications for understanding exotic dynamical many-body phenomena, such as out-of-time-ordered correlation functions \cite{SwingleOTOC,OTOCRev}, many body localization \cite{MBL1,MBL2}, or the speed of information propagation \cite{LiebRobinsonRev,LiebRobinsonButterfly,TighteningLiebRobinson}?